GuyRimel/Portfolio-Site/README.md

-# CareerFoundry
+# Portfolio-Site
-Things made during my Careerfoundry Full-Stack Program.
+A simple solid portfolio website made during my Careerfoundry Full-Stack Program.

 And, no, it's not copy-pasted - come on now.